sbormann/ioBroker.iqontrol/README.md

 ****

 ## Changelog

+### dev
+* (sbormann) Added Flot-Chart widget.
+* (sbormann) Enhanced adding of widgets with a new settings dialog.
+* (sbormann) Added some new options for widget-developers (the meta-tag url-datapoints was enhanced for example to ask for a color with a color-picker, postMessage-answeres now contain the id of the original datapoint).

 ### 1.4.1 (2020-11-01)
 * (sbormann) Fixed drag-sorting or tables and usage of comboboxes on mobile (touch) devices.